Koosjuh/koosjuh.github.io/content/posts/EntraID/breaktheglass.md

 For further best practices I would suggest reading the Microsoft and NIST documentation below.
 This post isn't about best practices or a guide on how to set it up.
 The key takeaway is that you need emergency access and that ability shouldn't be easily taken away.
 By setting a proper naming convention, you would add valuable time before a malicious actor finds out which break-the-glass accounts exist in the environment.
 So even an additional 5 minutes of reconnaissance can make a difference for a SOC.
 After finding out the break-the-glass accounts, the actor would need to escalate their privileges to Security Administrator before removing your ability to get back into the tenant.

-For example, let's say the cookies for a persistent session of a super user with User Administrator privileges get stolen.
-It would take some time for that attacker to know which accounts are the break-the-glass accounts if a proper naming convention is used, if that attacker can figure it out at all with that level of privilege.
-And even if the attacker does find out, they would need a new role or a new user to remove your ability to get back into your tenant.
-With proper monitoring and security in place, that would likely have already triggered alerts and that user would have been blocked from the environment before finding out what the emergency accounts were.
+For example, let’s say the session cookies of a super user with User Administrator privileges are stolen.
+An attacker would still need to perform reconnaissance to identify which accounts are used for emergency access.
+A proper naming convention may slow this down slightly, but it should not be relied upon as a security control.

+With only User Administrator privileges, the attacker cannot directly remove high-privileged emergency accounts.
+They would need to escalate privileges or introduce a new identity to interfere with tenant recovery.
+This increases the number of required actions and therefore the likelihood of detection.

+However, this assumes that role assignments, PIM, and monitoring are properly configured.
+In many environments, this is not the case, and escalation or persistence may be easier than expected.

 ---